JoseLuCG/Notes/Dinamic_Web_Elements/README.md

 # **Documentation**

 In this folder have a example of a web with dinamic components.
 The html code has made by the javascript code.
+The [_link to insertContents.js_](insertContents.js)

 For this is necesary take the acces at the DOM objects and create them.